Categories

 The meeting opened with a presentation by Taina Tukianen outlining the background and directions for the Rendez project.

-Taina emphasized the importance of industry-academia co-operation and she warmly welcomed company people and international guests
+Taina emphasized the importance of industry-academia co-operation and she warmly welcomed company people and international guests to the workshop.

 "Leading an Organization Where Innovation Matters" by Marianne Kosits